We’re here to help. If you have questions about what to do next, contact Maria Larson.

 - letters of recommendation

-- answers to UIC-specific questions regarding international experiences, language fluency, presentations, and supplemental statement regarding prerequisite grades below a B-minus (if applicable)
+- answers to UIC-specific questions regarding international experiences, language fluency, presentations, and recommended supplemental statement regarding prerequisite grades below a B-minus (if applicable)

 - other relevant experience and expertise